 Jason Allen 28/03/23

 If you’ve never had Greek-Australian fusion food – and we’ll take a wild, stab-in-the-dark guess here and say no, you probably haven’t – then here’s your chance.
-Because that’s the idea behind one of London’s latest & best popups.
+Because that’s the idea behind one of the best new pop ups in London.

 And, perhaps ironically, the flavours are anything but spartan.